szhorvat/IGraphM/README.md

 igraph is one of the broadest open source graph manipulation packages available.
 Many of its functions are of use to Mathematica users, either because equivalents don't already exist in Mathematica, or because they can be used to verify Mathematica's own results.
 My previous package, [IGraphR][2], already provides relatively convenient access to igraph's R interface from Mathematica, but unfortunately its underlying technology, [RLink](http://reference.wolfram.com/language/RLink/guide/RLink.html), suffers from reliability and performance problems.
 IGraph/M uses igraph's C interface through [LibraryLink](http://reference.wolfram.com/language/LibraryLink/tutorial/Overview.html), which makes it much faster, more robust and easier to use with Mathematica's parallel tools.
 My main motivation for starting IGraph/M was to get better performance and reliable parallelization.

-### Functionality provided that is not present in Mathematica 10
+### Functionality highlights

- - Vertex betweenness centrality for weighted graphs
+ - Centrality measures for weighted graphs
  - Estimates of vertex betweenness, edge betweenness and closeness centrality; for large graphs
+ - Community detection algorithms
  - Minimum feedback arc set for weighted and unweighted graphs
  - Find all cliques (not just maximal ones), count cliques without listing them
  - Count 3- and 4-motifs, list triangles
  - Rewire edges, keeping either the density or the degree sequence
  - Alternative algorithms for isomorphism testing: BLISS, VF2, LAD
  - Subgraph isomorphism (including induced subgraphs with LAD)
- - Isomorphism and automorphism group for coloured graphs
+ - Isomorphism for coloured graphs
  - Test if a degree sequence is graphical
  - Alternative algorithms for generating random graphs with given degree sequence
- - Layout algorithms that take weights into account
+ - Additional layout algorithms, layouts for weighted graphs
  - Layout algorithms can continue from existing vertex coordinates
  - Biconnected components, articulation points, find all minimum vertex cuts
- - Graphlet decomposition
  - Several other specialized functions not mentioned here ...

 ## Installation